About the NJR

 The NJRSC Chairman reports directly to the NHS E Medical Director.
 NJR core services are managed under two contracts held with: Northgate Public Services: for collection and management of data and technology and the University of Bristol: for provision of statistical support and analysis of data, to support NJR outcome monitoring, research activity and publications.

-The NJR management team based at HQIP, is responsible for overall operational and contract management of the NJR and for supporting the work of the NJRSC and its sub-committees.
-Hip, knee, ankle, elbow and shoulder joint replacements have become common and highly successful operations that bring many patients improved mobility and relief from pain.
-Thousands of such operations take place in the UK every year.
+The NJR management team, based at HQIP, is responsible for overall operational and contract management of the NJR and for supporting the work of the NJRSC and its sub-committees.
+Hip, knee, ankle, elbow and shoulder joint replacements have become more common and are generally highly successful operations that bring many patients improved mobility and relief from pain.
+Many thousands of such operations take place in the UK each year.

 NJR mission statement:

 'The purpose of the National Joint Registry for England, Wales, Northern Ireland and the Isle of Man is to collect high quality and relevant data about joint replacement surgery in order to provide an early warning of issues relating to patient safety.
 In a continuous drive to improve the quality of outcomes and ensure the quality and cost effectiveness of joint replacement surgery, the NJR will monitor and report on outcomes, and support and enable related research.'

 - Monitor in real time the outcomes achieved by brand of prosthesis, hospital and surgeon, and highlight where these fall below an expected performance in order to allow prompt investigation and to support follow-up action.

 - Inform patients, clinicians, providers and commissioners of healthcare, regulators and implant suppliers of the outcomes achieved in joint replacement surgery.